naninovel/docs/docs/api/index.md

 --- | --- | ---
 if | String |  A boolean [script expression](/guide/script-expressions.md), controlling whether the command should execute. wait | Boolean | Whether the script player should wait for the async command to finish execution before executing the next one.
-Has no effect when the command is executed instantly. time | Decimal | Determines for how long (in seconds) command should execute.
-While formally supported by all the commands not every command actually use this parameter (eg, execution time of instant commands won't be changed).
+Has no effect when the command is executed instantly.

 </div>

-This API reference is valid for [Naninovel v1.9.3-beta](https://github.com/Elringus/NaninovelWeb/releases).
+This API reference is valid for [Naninovel v1.9.4-beta](https://github.com/Elringus/NaninovelWeb/releases).

 ## animate